coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 **Special:** If you have the Nimble Fingers feat, you get a +2 bonus on Disable Device checks.

-A rogue who beats a trap's DC by 10 or more can study the trap, figure out how it works, and bypass it (along with her companions) without disarming it.
+A rogue who beats a trap’s DC by 10 or more can study the trap, figure out how it works, and bypass it (along with her companions) without disarming it.